breewarren/active/README.md

 * Ability for creationg of Custom Workouts and Recoveries
 * Default Dropdown Selection on New/Edit Forms
 * Cookies/Session integration
+* Links to Details on Workouts and Recoveries

 #
 ## Related Information